Adapted from “Walnut Brandy Cake” by Gayle Gonzales on :pastry studio.

 1 teaspoon baking powder

-1 cup coarsely chopped toasted nuts - walnuts, almonds, pecans, or hazelnuts
+1 cup coarsely chopped toasted walnuts, almonds, pecans, or hazelnuts

-Oil an 8-1/2 x 4-1/4" loaf pan (a one-pound loaf pan).
-Cut a piece of parchment paper large enough to line the bottom of the pan lengthwise with a lengthwise overhang.
+Oil an 8½ x 4¼-inch loaf pan, or a one-pound loaf pan.
+Cut a piece of parchment paper large enough to line the bottom lengthwise with a bit of overhang.

-Cream the butter, then add the sugar slowly, and beat in a stand mixer or with a hand mixer until flight and fluffy.
+Cream the butter, then gradually add the sugar and beat in a stand mixer or with a hand mixer until light and fluffy.

-In another small bowl mix the flour with the baking powder, salt, and nutmeg.
-Then sift this mixture onto a piece of aluminum foil.
+In another bowl, mix the flour, baking powder, salt, and nutmeg.
+Sift the mixture onto a piece of aluminum foil.

-Add a third of the flour mixture to the butter and egg batter followed by half of the milk mixture, and beat together.
-Then add another third of the flour mixture and the other half of the milk mixture, and beat again.
-Finally, add the last third of the flour mixture, and beat until it's just incorporated into the batter.
-At this point switch to mixing the batter by hand, folding the nuts in after a minute.
+Add a third of the flour mixture to the butter mixture, followed by half of the milk mixture.
+Beat to combine.
+Add another third of the flour, the remaining milk mixture, and beat again.
+Add the last third of the flour and beat just until incorporated.
+Then switch to a spatula and fold in the nuts by hand.

-Pour the batter into the prepared loaf pan, and bake until a cake tester comes out clean.
-This will take 45 to 50 minutes depending upon your oven.
+Pour the batter into the prepared loaf pan and bake for 50 to 60 minutes, or until a cake tester comes out clean.

 Cool the cake in the pan on a wire rack.
-After about 30 minutes, remove the cake from the pan and let cool.
+After about 30 minutes, remove it from the pan, peel off the parchment, and let cool completely.

 Lovely cake.
 I will have to try it out next time I have my bridge partners coming over to play.
 Thanks for sharing.